delbingeorge/buswatch/README.md

 ## Some notable goals of this app are

+- Provide quick access to bus timings for a hassle-free experience.
 - Allow anyone to use the app without creating an account.
-- Provide quick access to bus timings for a hassle-free experience.
+- Size <= 25mb optimized for installation

 ## Currently only for Android!

-## iOS users please be patient :)

 [![Suggest a feature](https://github.com/dllbn/bswtch/blob/main/bswtch-images/Suggest%20a%20feature.png?raw=true)](https://forms.gle/ULLPnt2Y3CCvzUwH8)